craigmckeachie/tql-2024-notes/css.md

 - use strong brand colors to highlight or accent your design but don't overuse them (for example as a background for entire app)
 - design a site in grayscale (a range of gray shades from white to black), then add brand colors at the end
 - maintain high contrast

+## Specificity

+A numerical ranking of selectors.

+- Diagrams
+  - SpeciFISHity (not a typo)
+- Devtools

+## The Cascade

+1. inline
+2. internal
+3. external
+4. browser
+5. specificity
+6. if specificity same, lower in the file wins

 ## Exercise 1